JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 ## Test results overview
 Below is an overview of tests undertaken, results of tests are stored in an Excel document for functionality and accessible reasons.
-Please see attached logs-and-issues.xlsx or view on the GitHub repository.
+Please see [logs-and-issues.xlsx](logs-and-issues.xlsxx) on the GitHub repository.

 | Test             | Homepage | About us | Fundraise | Events & Collections | Contact us | Donate |